 - The aider has to provide emotional support.
 They can do this by empathizing, giving them hope that they would be fine and making them feel that they are not alone.

 - Providing practical help.
-Here the aider has to be equipped with basic exercises that can help, such as if a person is having a panic attack, the aider can bring them in a quiet place and coach them to breath slowly.
-Also the aider has to always be equipped with a list of places and professionals the person in need can approach.
+Here the aider has to be equipped with basic exercises that can help, such as if a person is having a panic attack, the aider can bring them in a quiet place and coach them to breathe slowly.
+Also, the aider has to always be equipped with a list of places and professionals the person in need can approach.

 Step 4: Encourage the person to get appropriate professional help